 The best-known places in Europe will draw crowds.
 Not surprising, we all want to see the world’s most famous attractions.
-In fact, overcrowding is such a problem at some popular tourist destinations local governments are taking action to limit access.
+Overcrowding is such a problem at some popular tourist destinations local governments are taking action to limit access.

 While crowds can be a problem, there are ways to minimize the impact.
 With a little planning, you can shorten the time spent in line and enjoy more of your vacation.
 Here are my top ten tips to avoid the crowds on your European vacation.